joost-morsink/FF-admin-module/wiki/models/ideal_option_valuations.md

 This event changes the worth of an investment option, ideally by adjusting the real valuation to exactly the ideal valuation.
 In case of a [bad year](../option_fractions#bad-year-fraction) this amount can of course be higher than the difference between real and ideal valuations.
 This change is not regarded as a 'loss', so only the real valudation is adjusted negatively with the exited amount.

+### CONV_INFLATION

+This event changes the ideal valuation for an investment option, according to the given inflation factor.
+We increase the value of the ideal valuation by the factor in the `CONV_INFLATION` event, because that is how the ideal worth should be affected by the inflation correction.

 ### Others